-"Agreement" means this Fiscal Agent Agreement executed by the University Board and the Academy.
+"Agreement" means this Fiscal Agent Agreement executed by the University Board, the Treasurer of the State of Michigan and the Academy.

-"Contract" means the contract to charter a public school academy which the University Board and the Academy are entering into dated June 25, 2004.
+"Contract" means the contract to charter a public school academy which the University Board and the Academy are entering into August, 1995.